donmarcolaureano/Movie-Database/README.md

 # Movie-Database
+Author: Marco Laureano

 ## Project Description
+Author: Marco Laureano

-Movie Database to analyze a subset of IMDB data to test hypootheses of what makes a successful movie
+Movie Database to analyze a subset of a subset of IMDB data to test hypootheses of what makes a successful movie

+## Data

+## Dictionary

 ## Hypotheses tested